alfreema/brrrr-node/README.md

 $ npm install alfreema/brrrr-node
 ```

-> **Note**
-> If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

 ## How To Use

 In your node application, `require` the plugin and call the `calculate` function.